N12 Battlefields Route, Northern Cape

 On 11 December 1899 in the dim pre-dawn, the Boers opened fire on the Highland Brigade from their concealed trench at the base of Magersfontein Hill.
 It was a legendary Boer victory, but the memorials and graves at the site speak of casualties on both sides.

 A must-see is the Magersfontein Museum and lookout point on the hill.
-The museum has an audio-visual presentation that offers visitors a ‘1st-hand’ experience of battle from a darkened Boer trench.
+The museum has an audio-visual presentation that offers visitors a ‘first-hand’ experience of battle from a darkened Boer trench.

 Kimberley was finally relieved in February 1900.